Go On A Trip

-It is not customary for Haitians to serve lunch so participants are encouraged to bring snack (granola/protein bars, crackers, etc.) that can be packed in a backpack to have available during the middle of the day.
+It is not customary for Haitians to serve lunch so participants are encouraged to bring snacks (granola/protein bars, crackers, etc.) that can be packed in a backpack to have available during the middle of the day.

-Depending on the type of trip you commit to, you will be responsible for any supplies you need (sports equipment, craft supplies, medical supplies, etc) Additional costs such as travel insurance, additional luggage fees, project supplies and food on travel days should be considered.
+Depending on the type of trip you commit to, you will be responsible for any supplies you need (sports equipment, craft supplies, medical supplies, etc.).
+Additional costs such as travel insurance, additional luggage fees, project supplies, and food on travel days should be considered.

 WHERE WILL WE BE STAYING?

-Dorm style accommodations will be provided.
+Dorm-style accommodations will be provided.
 Bedding, pillows and towels will be provided.
 Each participant will have their own bed with guys and girls having separate sleeping quarters.
 To ensure your safety, Coreluv housing is gated and surrounded by a security wall.

 WHAT WILL WE BE EATING?

 Coreluv provides breakfast and dinner for all participants.
 Individuals are encouraged to bring their own snacks or food for lunch.
 All meals are freshly prepared by our cooking staff and are served from our facilities.
-Haitian food is delicious and typically include oatmeal, bread, fruit, rice, beans and vegetable sides.
+Haitian food is delicious and typically include oatmeal, bread, fruit, rice, beans, and vegetable sides.